Henry B. Sayler

-Henry Benton Sayler (March 31, 1836 - June 18, 1900) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1873 to 1875.
+Henry Benton Sayler (March 31, 1836 - June 18, 1900) was an American lawyer, Civil War veteran, and politician who served one term as a U.S. representative from Indiana from 1873 to 1875.
 He was a cousin of Milton Sayler, who also served in the U.S. House of Representatives.

 Biography

 Born in Montgomery County, Ohio, Sayler moved to Clinton County, Indiana.

 He attended the common schools of the county.